 Moreover, freelancers like you also get to enjoy many tax deductions like home office and business travel.

 If you haven’t realized, going on business travel can benefit your trade.

 Here are three good ideas that you may want to explore if you want to maximize your tax deductions by going on a business trip anytime soon:

 - Visiting a client

-Perhaps you have a client in an area away from your tax home, or your primary place of work.
-You might want to visit that client and several customers to strengthen you relationship with them.
+Perhaps you have a client in an area away from your tax home or your primary place of work.
+You might want to visit that client and several customers to strengthen your relationship with them.

 - Meeting a Vendor